 My fees, hours and policies are well thought out and are, non-negotiable...
 I realize the financial burden that child care places on parents.
 I also hope parents understand that child care places financial burdens on the provider as well.
 These include, but are not limited to extra taxes, higher grocery and utility bills, liability insurance, safe toys and equipment and maintenance on the house.
 I also have financial responsibilities to myself and my family.

-Like other self-employed workers, family childcare providers do not receive benefits many people take for granted.
+ike other self-employed workers, family childcare providers do not receive benefits many people take for granted.
 These include, health and/or dental insurance, retirement, paid personal days, workers comp, flexible time off and unemployment insurance.
 These benefits often amount to as much as 35% of a person’s wages.

 Please keep in mind that I am a SINGLE WORKING PARENT!
 Unlike other businesses, there is no place for growth or expansion because the state dictates how many children I can care for (limit is 4).
 This is my only source of income and like you, I too have demands on my time and a life outside of the childcare.

 I do NOT offer no pay "vacation weeks" for when you want to travel nor do I credit days when a child is out sick for just a day or two.
 Here you are paying for a specific spot, not by usage, when you contract care.
-"Pay by the Day" services are available when a space is open, however the fee per hour is higher than FT care & is not guaranteed to be available at anytime.
+"Pay by the Day" services are available when a space is open, however the fee per hour is slightly higher than Full time care & is not guaranteed to be available at anytime.

 If any of my policies seem unfair or unnecessary, please take a moment to think about that policy and how it might apply to your current working situation… I’m sure it will make sense in that light.
 If you have ANY questions, please ask them!
 Being a new parent can sometimes be very frightening, but it's also a blessing and it is very important that we communicate openly from the start!